bentoBAUX/bentobaux.github.io/_posts/2025-08-25-forgotten-colors-capturing-the-sumi-e-in-3d.md

 Rather than simply copying the traditional monotone sumi-e style, however, our goal was to communicate emotions directly through the levels, which led us to expand the palette with additional colour themes beyond black and white.

 As the sole artist and technical artist on the team, I was responsible for translating this vision into the game’s visuals.
-My work included creating concept art, developing shaders, and exploring different techniques to achieve the painterly sumi-e look.
+This included designing and modelling the main character, creating concept art, and developing shaders to establish the sumi-e look.

 Without a clear starting point, I explored several ideas, starting with adapting a shader I had previously created for my personal 3D render challenge submission [*Boss Fight*](https://youtu.be/TfwCpTyKdX0), by turning the toon shader into a painterly or watercolour style by adjusting the noise and its contrast.

 {% include compare-slider.html
    before="/assets/img/forgotten-colors/early-concept-light.png"